cosmos/gravity-bridge/README.md

 ebcli query account $(ebcli keys show validator -a) --trust-node ebcli query account $(ebcli keys show testuser -a) --trust-node

-# Then wait 10 seconds then confirm your validator was created correctly, and has become Bonded status
-ebcli query staking validators --trust-node

 # See the help for the ethbridge create claim function
 ebcli tx ethbridge create-claim --help